-Employees may be granted unpaid leave called professional leave only if the activity accomplishes a school-related purpose and is in the best interest of the District.
-This leave will not exceed 360 calendar days and will not be granted for full-time employment elsewhere.
+Employees may be granted an unpaid leave called professional leave only if the activity accomplishes a District or school-related purpose and is in the best interest of the District.
+The leave is up to 180 calendar days.
+An additional 180 calendar days, for a total of one calendar year, may be granted by the Benefits Review Committee.
+This leave will not be granted for full-time employment elsewhere.